 If you’re working with editors of glossy, high end, upscale magazines, like Travel & Leisure or National Geographic Travel, chances are they’ll commission professional photographers to take the shots.
 All you have to do is provide the copy.

 But high-end glossy magazines are rarely where you start your travel writing career.

 During your early years as a travel writer you’ll be writing for local or regional magazines.
 You might be writing for small niche magazines.
 And you’ll sell more stories by providing travel photographs to illustrate your article.

 I estimate that you'll get published at least twice as often if you provide your own high quality photos with your travel articles.

 In my first year of writing, editors would sometimes ask if I had any travel photographs to accompany my story.
 If I was lucky and my wife had been along on the trip, I would have her gallery of photos to offer to the editor.

-After a couple of years freelancing, I would simply pitch the editor my travel story and automatically offer a gallery of photos.
+After a couple of years freelancing, I'd simply pitch the editor my travel story and automatically offer a gallery of photos.
 And that’s how I learned about the power of providing a gallery of high-resolution photographs to accompany my articles.